Combinatorial study of graphs arising from the Sachdev-Ye-Kitaev model: Topological structure of large random SYK graphs of fixed order

 \subsection{On the residues of $G_{\hat 0}$}

 In order to obtain the results mentioned above, we need the following preliminary results.

 We have seen in Lemma~\ref{lemma:no_empty_white} that, for $S$ a large random constellation of fixed order $\delta$, then a.a.s.~every core-chain of $S$ has at least one white vertex.
-In view of establishing the (a.a.s.)~topological structure of $S$, we need the following complement to Lemma~\ref{lemma:no_empty_white} for colored vertices (in fact it is to be expected that, in addition to containing at least one white vertex and at least one vertex in each color, the length of every chain is of scale $\sqrt{n}$).
+In view of establishing the (a.a.s.)~topological structure of $S$, we need the following complement to Lemma~\ref{lemma:no_empty_white} for colored vertices\footnote{With some more work it should be possible to show a limit law for the joint distribution of the lengths of the core-chains rescaled by $\sqrt{n}$, using generating functions and the method of moments.}.

-\begin{lemma} Consider a large $(q+1)$-edge-colored graph $G$ of fixed order $\delta$, and the core-diagram $C$ of the constellation $\Psi(G)$.
+\begin{lemma} Consider a large $(q+1)$-edge-colored graph $G$ of fixed order $\delta$, and the core diagram $C$ of the constellation $\Psi(G)$.
 Then a.a.s., any core-chain in $C$ contains at least one chain-vertex of every color $i\in\llbracket 1, q \rrbracket$. \end{lemma}

 \proof We proceed similarly as in the proof of Lemma~\ref{lemma:no_empty_white}.
 Let $a_{n,\delta}$ be the number of edge-colored graphs from $\bG^q_{n,\delta}$ where all core-chains have at least one vertex in each color $i\in\llbracket 1, q \rrbracket$.
 And for $i\in\llbracket 1, q \rrbracket$ we let $b_{n,\delta,i}$ be the number of edge-colored graphs from $\bG^q_{n,\delta}$ with a distinguished kernel edge such that the corresponding core-chain has no vertex of color $i$.
 Clearly we have $g_{n,\delta}-a_{n,\delta}\leq \sum_{i=1}^q b_{n,\delta,i}$, so we just have to show that $b_{n,\delta,i}=o(g_{n,\delta})$ as $n\to\infty$.
 For $i\in\llbracket 1, q \rrbracket$ let $\cB_{\delta,i}(z)=\sum_{n\geq 1} b_{n,\delta,i}z^n$.
 For every $K\in\bK^q_\delta$ and $j\neq i$ the contribution to $\cB_{\delta,i}(z)$ where the kernel is $K$ and the distinguished edge of $K$ is white/white with both half-edges of color $j$ is equal to